 After running last week’s article, we received numerous emails from authors supporting our ethical, alternative marketing suggestions while shaking their heads at the “Amazon Best Seller” programs (there are many on the market).

 John Kremer’s post, which led to last week’s article, appears HERE.
+(THAT LINK HAS SINCE BEEN REMOVED.)
 Under that post, you can read what his own readers are saying about this program.

-And, you can read two more complaints about this program on John’s site HERE, along with another post by John, once again endorsing the program.
+And, you can read two more complaints about this program on John’s site HERE (THAT IS ALSO NOW A DEAD LINK), along with another post by John, once again endorsing the program.

 The day after our article appeared, John Kremer responded with a rebuttal article, but didn’t name WritersWeekly.com.
 You can read that HERE.